osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonTemplate.md

-# Quick Start -- Writing External Controller With Github Template Repository
+# Quick Start &mdash; Writing External Controller With Github Template Repository
 ---

 There are two github